Home secretary wants police update on spiking by needles

 Other police forces have confirmed there have been reports of injection spiking happening on nights out.

-Police Scotland said its officers were investigating a "small number of reports" from Edinburgh, Dundee and Glasgow, which "do not appear to be linked".
+Police Scotland said its officers were investigating a "small number of reports" from Edinburgh, Dundee and Glasgow, which did not appear to be linked.

-Meanwhile, West Yorkshire Police said inquiries were ongoing into one report of spiking by injection in Leeds last week.
+And West Yorkshire Police said inquiries were ongoing into one report of spiking by injection in Leeds last week.

 The National Police Chiefs' Council (NPCC) said it was difficult to assess whether spiking by needle was becoming a national trend as only a handful of reports had been made to police.